jonathanburrows/lavalav-legacy/lvl.Web/docs/ApiController.md

 ## Requirements
-Provides 5 methods: get single, get collection, create, update, and delete
+Provides 5 methods: get single, get collection, post, put, and delete

 ### Get collection
 Provides a method which retreives all entities of a given type: